-Below, we explain the new health insurance requirement, who it applies to and whether it is likely that it will become effective on November 3.
-We also provide links to relevant web pages and will continue to update this article as deadline approaches.
+Below, we explain the new health insurance requirement.
+We also provide links to relevant web pages and will continue to update this article.

 Health Insurance Requirement